 It has been revealed that Mohawk Council of Kanesatake (MCK) grand chief Victor Bonspille signed a document attesting to a band member’s ownership of a Kanesatake lot, seemingly overstepping his authority and sewing confusion over land that already belongs to somebody else.

 The declaration of ownership, which includes an MCK header and is dated March 24, 2023, reads, “I, Victor Akwirente Bonspille, grand chief of the Mohawk Council of Kanesatake, hereby declare after thorough investigation of ownership that (Edward Cree) is the lawful and unequivocal owner of the above-described lot.”

 Yet, when a copy of the declaration was sent to the MCK’s Lands and Estates Office, it set off alarm bells – not least because the lot in question was already registered to a different band member.

 “I’ve never seen anything like this in the 14 years that I’ve been sitting as a certified land manager,” said Amanda Simon, MCK’s certified lands, estates, and membership manager and chairperson of the First Nation Lands Managers Association for Quebec and Labrador (FNLMAQL).

-According to Simon, her office takes information on lots of land directly from the Indian Land Registry, and this is in turn verified with Indigenous Services Canada (ISC), currently the sole organization that can register a transfer of land, according to Simon.
+According to Simon, her office takes information on lots of land directly from the Indian Land Registry.
+This is in turn verified with Indigenous Services Canada (ISC), currently the sole organization that can register a transfer of land.